omarabbas1/omarabbas1/README.md

 # 👨‍💻 About Me

 💻 **Computer Science Student at AUB**
-🔧 Passionate about coding, problem-solving, and learning new technologies
+🔧 Passionate about coding, problem-solving, and optimizing systems
-🚀 Interested in AI, software development, and building scalable systems
+🚀 Interested in technical analysis, systems architecture, and DevOps consulting
-🌱 Always exploring new projects
+🌱 Always exploring new technologies and improving efficiency
-📚 Currently focused on enhancing skills in software development
+📚 Currently focused on enhancing skills in software development and operations
 📫 Feel free to reach out via GitHub issues or LinkedIn for collaborations and discussions